opendatacube/cube-in-a-box/README.md

 * If these are successful, you will be taken to the Stack manager.
 Note the Filter “Active” option can be changed to see In Progress or Failed stacks.
 * Click on the “Outputs” tab to see the publicDNS of your EC2 server, which can be navigated to in your browser.
 This contains your Jupyter server.
 It may take a minute or two for Jupyter to prepare itself (no more than 5 minutes).
 Your password will be the secretpassword you set earlier, or simply `secretpassword`.

-You should now see several notebook files, which can be run and examined.
+You should now see several notebook files, which can be run, editted and examined.